 in the program.
 Please do not submit letters from friends or acquaintances.

 - A writing sample is optional but recommended, as it gives the committee excellent insight into your writing ability and experience.
 Sample papers to include would be a senior thesis, a paper you wrote for a history course in which you used primary source evidence, a research paper written for a history course, or a historiography paper.
 You might want to ask one of your undergraduate professors and/or recommenders what he or she would recommend you submit.

-For out-of-state students: our department does have a small chance of receiving out-of-state tuition waivers for our out-of-state applicants who have been accepted to the program.
+Out-of-state students: For applicants requiring an earlier admissions deadline due to out-of-state requirements, please contact the graduate program advisor for details.
+Our department does have a small chance of providing limited out-of-state tuition waivers for our out-of-state applicants who have been accepted to the program.
 However, we have a March 1st deadline for recommending students for tuition waivers, thus we urge you to complete your application materials as soon as possible.